wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpServiceLibrary.md

 **Return format** |  Description |
 ------|------
-**LexicalForm** | This form is optimal for use by applications that need raw,unprocessed speech recognition results.
+**LexicalForm** | This form is optimal for use by applications that need raw, unprocessed speech recognition results.
 **DisplayText** |  The recognized phrase with inverse text normalization, capitalization, punctuation and profanity masking applied.
 Profanity is masked with asterisks after the initial character, e.g. "d***".
 This form is optimal for use by applications that display the speech recognition results to a user.
 **Confidence** | Indicates the level of confidence the recognized phrase represents the audio associated as defined by the Speech Recognition Server.
 **MediaTime** | The current time relative to the start of the audio stream (In 100-nanosecond units of time).